 But sadly, not many people truly understand how to work with natural light and use it to the fullest advantage.
 So let us now learn to see the sun in a different light.

 So we get to see the sun everyday (unless you are a vampire), what is special about it?
 What is exciting about it?
 Some people probably don’t even pay any attention to it, but the quality of light is different at various times of the day.

 |Afternoon||Harsh||White / Bluish|

-Well, the quality of light is still dependent on the weather conditions – A storm can destroy a nice sunset, and clouds can soften a harsh midday sun.
+Well, the quality of light is also dependent on the weather conditions – A storm can destroy a nice sunset, and clouds can soften a harsh midday sun.

-What is so exciting about natural light is that it changes throughout the day, giving you a different feel.
-Good photographers will choose when to shoot outdoors carefully.
+What is so exciting is that it changes throughout the day, giving you a different feel.
+Good photographers know when to choose the best time to bring out their shots carefully.